microsoft/datashaper/javascript/react/docs/react.api.md

     tables: TableContainer[];
 }

-// Warning: (ae-missing-release-tag) "Recode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Recode: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "RecodeDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const RecodeDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Rename" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Rename: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "RenameDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const RenameDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Rollup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Rollup: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "RollupDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const RollupDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Sample" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Sample: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "SampleDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const SampleDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "selectStepComponent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public